Beverly Hills Ninja: Plot

-A clan of ninja in Japan finds an abandoned chest that has been washed onto shore with a white baby boy inside.
-One of their ancient legends spoke of a foreign white male who would come among them and become a master like no other would.
-Haru is raised amongst the ninja, with the expectation that he may become the legendary master.
-As Haru grows into adulthood, doubts are quickly cast over this, as he is clumsy and lacking his ninja skills, and so he fails to graduate as a ninja with the rest of his class.
-Left alone to protect the temple while the clan are on a mission, Haru disguises himself as a ninja when an American woman, Sally Jones, comes to the temple seeking assistance.
-She tells Haru that she is suspicious of her boyfriend, Martin Tanley, and asks him to investigate.
-Haru discovers that Tanley and his bodyguard, Nobu, are involved in a money counterfeiting business, but is unable to inform Sally before she leaves.
-Haru leaves Japan and later flies to Beverly Hills in search of Sally.
-Haru's adoptive brother, Gobei, is sent by the clan's sensei to secretly watch over and protect him during his mission.
+A clan of ninjas in Japan finds a chest washed ashore with a white baby boy inside.
+One of their legends speaks of a foreign white man who would become a master like no other.
+Haru is raised with the expectation that he will become the legendary master and trained in ninjutsu.
+As Haru grows into adulthood, doubts are raised as he is clumsy, overweight, lacks his ninja skills, and he fails to graduate as a ninja.
+Left alone to protect the temple while the clan is on a mission, Haru disguises himself as a ninja when an American woman, Sally Jones, comes seeking assistance.
+She tells Haru she is suspicious of her boyfriend, Martin Tanley, and asks him to investigate.
+Haru discovers Tanley and his bodyguard, Nobu, are in league with the Yakuza, are involved in a money counterfeiting business during which Martin winds up killing one of his dealers, but Haru cannot tell Sally before she leaves.
+Haru is also spotted by the police and blamed for the murder.
+Haru takes a plane to Beverly Hills to find Sally.
+The clan's sensei sends Haru's adoptive brother, Gobei, to secretly watch over and protect him during his mission.

 Haru checks in at a Beverly Hills hotel, where he befriends its bellboy, Joey Washington, and teaches him some ninja lessons.
-Unaware that Gobei is helping him, Haru manages to find Sally.
-Haru tracks Tanley and Nobu to a night club in Little Tokyo, where they are attempting to retrieve a set of counterfeiting plates from their rival gang.
-The gangs fight, resulting in the deaths of two of the rival gang members, for which Haru finds himself as being the prime suspect.
-Haru returns to the hotel room the next day, where he receives his guidance from his sensei.
-Haru resumes his search for Sally, and locates Tanley's mansion.
-Haru finds Sally and discovers that her real name is actually Alison Page.
-Alison informs him that Tanley murdered her sister, and that she is dating Tanley while using a fake name in order to get evidence.
-Haru discovers that Tanley will be hiring an ink specialist, Chet Walters, to help counterfeit money.
-Haru disguises himself as Walters and later infiltrates Tanley's warehouse.
-Haru's identity is exposed after failing to properly counterfeit the money and Tanley captures him.
-While Tanley succeeds in obtaining the other half of the plates from the rival gang, Alison rescues Haru, only to be kidnapped by Tanley herself.
-Haru enlists Joey's help in finding Tanley's warehouse to rescue Alison.
+Haru tracks Tanley and Nobu to a nightclub in Little Tokyo, where they attempt to retrieve some counterfeiting plates from their rival gang.
+The gangs fight, resulting in the deaths of two of the rival gang members, for which Haru once again finds himself the prime suspect.
+Haru returns to the hotel the next day, where he receives guidance from his sensei.
+When Haru locates Tanley's mansion, he finds Sally and discovers her real name is Alison Page.
+Alison informs him that Tanley murdered her sister, and she is dating Tanley with a fake name to get evidence.
+Haru discovers that Tanley will hire an ink specialist, Chet Walters, to help counterfeit money.
+His investigation is cut short when a rival gang attempts to whack Tanley, and Haru and Allison flee, breaking her cover.
+Haru and Allison visit Chet's office where they incapacitate him and drug him into revealing the truth about his dealings with Tanley.
+Haru disguises himself as Walters and infiltrates Tanley's warehouse.
+His identity is exposed after he fails to counterfeit the money properly, and Tanley captures him.
+While Tanley obtains the other half of the plates from the rival gang, Alison rescues Haru, only to be kidnapped by Tanley.
+Haru is then surrounded by the Los Angeles police during which Gobei used a smoke bomb to cover Haru's escape, being arrested himself, and later escaping.
+Haru enlists Joey's help to find Tanley's warehouse to rescue Alison.
 Gobei intervenes without Haru's knowledge and leads them back to the warehouse.